-- Simply Breastfeeding – this course is $40, but it’s very in depth and encouraging.
-I feel that you can get a lot great information from this course and feel thoroughly prepared for initiating breastfeeding, as well as issues that may arise.
+- Simply Breastfeeding – this course is $40, but it’s very in-depth and encouraging.
+I feel that you can get a lot of great information from this course and feel thoroughly prepared for initiating breastfeeding, as well as issues that may arise.
 You also get access to the IBCLCs who run it, which is invaluable.
-They also offer a free breastfeeding course in case you want to see what it’s like before buying.
+You can use the code CLARKS30 for 30% off.

-I think nothing can replace good, in person support.
-You can learn all you can about breastfeeding before your child is born, but the truth is, there’s no way to know how it will go until after baby is born.
-I wish there were classes specifically for moms after baby was born!
+I think nothing can replace good, in-person support.
+You can learn all you can about breastfeeding before your child is born, but the truth is, there’s no way to know how it will go until after the baby is born.
+I wish there were classes specifically for moms after the baby was born!